-Petmin plans to break ground in the fourth quarter of 2020 and expects construction to be completed in 2022.
-Petmin will begin its hiring phase for permanent jobs at the plant during the construction phase, with the formal interviewing of potential candidates to begin in mid-2021.
+Petmin is in the process of re-establishing timelines that accommodate the impact on global logistics currently being experienced as a result of Covid - 19.
+Petmin will begin the hiring phase for permanent jobs at the plant during the construction phase, with the formal interviewing of potential candidates commencing during the first year of construction.

 Nodular Pig Iron or NPI is a high-grade iron ore-based metallic that is especially low in impurities.
 Iron ore pellets, the principal feedstock in this process, will be delivered by lake vessel to Ashtabula’s Pinney Dock Terminal.
 NPI is a key component required in the U.S. metal casting industries via 1,900 foundries in a $33 billion annual industry in the U.S. alone.
 Currently, local foundries rely on the import of this niche metallic commodity from Brazil, Ukraine and Russia, among other.
 Most of these U.S. foundries are located in the northern Midwest – in and around the Great Lakes region.
 The metal casting industry uses NPI to manufacture high-precision, quality products required in the automotive, industrial equipment, infrastructure, defense, aerospace and aviation sectors, among other.

 The traditional shape of the moulds used for pig iron ingots was a branching structure formed in sand, with many individual ingots at right angles to a central channel or "runner", resembling a litter of piglets being suckled by a sow.
 When the metal had cooled and hardened, the smaller ingots (the "pigs") were simply broken from the runner (the "sow"), hence the name "pig iron".
 This process has since been replaced by the pig caster.